Running Start Informational Video

 Lindbergh High School students who participate in Running Start are responsible to keep themselves informed about the LHS school calendar and activities.
 This information is available at the LHS website.

-Seniors must also complete their Culminating Project and High School and Beyond Plan here at LHS.
+Seniors must also complete their High School and Beyond Plan here at LHS.
 This information is also available at the LHS website.
 The high school is the final authority on high school graduation requirements.
-It is important to work closely with a high school counselor to insure that you are meeting all your graduation requirements.
+It is important to work closely with a high school counselor to ensure that you are meeting all your graduation requirements.

 You will receive both high school and college credit after you successfully complete your classes.
 These grades become part of your permanent college transcript.
 The college will mail your grade report directly to LHS and our register will record the classes on your transcript here.

-- If you find traditional high school doesn't fit your career goals, you may find what you need at a community college.
+- If you find traditional high school does not fit your career goals, you may find what you need at a community college.